Lancaster Royal Grammar School: Academic attainment

-Boarding
+Boarding provision

 LRGS is a state boarding school with four boarding houses (Storey, Frankland, Ashton and School Houses) and 170 boarders.
 There are two senior boarding houses (Y10-U6), School and Ashton (School being the largest and oldest of the houses overall).
 School House consists of approx 60 boys living in New School House (formerly Gardyner House) and approx 20 girls in Frankland House (which serves as a sub-boarding house/annexe to School house).
 School House is led by a Senior Housemaster, Assistant Housemaster (School House), Assistant Housemistress (Frankland House), 2 matrons for each physical house, as well as a number of resident and duty tutors.

 Frankland House is a sub-boarding house/annexe administered as part of School House.
 The house consists of approx 20 girls in a single building on the lower site of the school, with an Assistant Housemistress resident, and 2 matrons during the day, sharing tutors with School House.
 Ashton House acts as the other senior boarding house with approx 50 boys living in 2 houses, Ashton House and Ashton Annexe (both located on the upper site of the school).
 The house is run by a Senior Housemaster, Assistant Housemaster, 3 matrons and resident/duty tutors.
 Storey House is the principal junior boarding house (Y7-Y9) with approx 40 boys.
 The house has a Senior Housemaster, Assistant Housemaster, 3 matrons and 7 resident/duty tutors.
 Boys decide at the end of Year 9 which senior house they wish to move to, transfers to the other senior house are unusual after the start of Year 10, although can occur in exceptional circumstances.

 Boarding is run by an Assistant Headmaster (Assistant Head for Boarding and Co-curricular).
 On each weekday, in each boarding house, there is a tutor and matron on duty as well as other resident staff, including resident tutors and Sports Graduates/Coaches, who each participate in house duties.
 Each senior house (and annexe) operates a prefect system, consisting of: Head of House, Deputy Head(s) of House, Heads of Years, and other specific house life prefect roles.
 These systems are independent of the day school prefecture, and boarding prefects are directly responsible to their Housemaster, however many boarding prefects also have day school prefect roles.
 Although prefects do have sanctioning/soft disciplinary powers, it is at the discretion of the individual housemaster to form and maintain a conduct system and decide the roles prefects play.

 The majority of boarders come from the northwest of England; others come from across the UK and overseas.
 Ofsted inspectors found boarding to be Outstanding in all categories in 2013.